ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/fields.rst

      - TRUE
      - "2021-04-30T00:00:00Z"
    * - caseOpenTime
-     - The date and time a Case was opened
+     - The date and time the Case was opened
      - Date
      - FALSE
      - TRUE